 Meditation Classes with Jan Cook

-Three times a year, ordained Dharma Teacher Jan Cook offers classes and practice sessions, for our growing meditation practice community.
+Three times a year, ordained Dharma Teacher, Jan Cook, offers classes and practice sessions for our growing practice community.
 She is ordained in a Tibetan lineage, but embraces all paths as foundation for her teaching.
 Jan offers Beginning, Deepening and Ongoing Meditation classes.

-Weekly meetings involve a brief check-in, meditation, and study of Buddhist philosophy and practice.
+These weekly meetings involve a brief check in, meditation, and a study of Buddhist philosophy and practice.
 The bulk of the meeting is devoted to a detailed discussion based on a Buddhist book chosen by the group.
 Discussion often involves personal life reflections.
-The group spends about two months studying one Buddhist book.
+The groups are limited in size to facilitate discussion.
+When the groups are full, names are taken for a waiting list and if there is enough interest, a new group may be formed.
 Please contact the facilitator for more information.